 I’m not that artistic or crafty.
 Is this book still for me?

 Absolutely!
 Creativity is more than being able to paint or make a cute DIY project.
 This book is for all moms who want to make time for themselves and do the things that they love and make them happy!

 Once your purchase your book, it will be sent to your e-mail address via SendOwl.

 About the Author

 My name is Bev Feldman, and I am a creative business owner, jewelry designer, freelance writer, and mom based in the Boston area.
 I have a Master’s Degree from the Harvard Graduate School of Education with a focus in school counseling and a background working with children and families.
 Before becoming a mom, I worked in a family community center where, among my many roles, I led parenting groups.
 I have a passion for travel, good food, consignment-store shopping, and all things handmade.
-When I’m not chasing after my active toddler, you can find me working in the jewelry studio watching the latest episode of Jane the Virgin.
+When I’m not chasing after my two active daughters, you can find me working in the jewelry studio watching reruns of Friends.